Cozumel Island is low-key one of the best destinations in Mexico and definitely not to be missed during your travels in Central America.

 A taxi ride from the main town to the east side of the island where all the best Cozumel beaches are located will cost you around 200 – 300 MXN one way, so if there are a few of you it works out better to split this cost.

-So without further ado, here is my Ultimate Cozumel Travel Guide which includes 9 Epic Things To Do In Cozumel Mexico!
+So without further ado, here is my ultimate Cozumel travel guide which includes 20 Epic Things To Do In Cozumel Mexico!

 The cost to rent a Jeep in Cozumel for 24 hours varies with each rental company.
-My friends and I payed 1200 MXN ($65 USD) total for a Jeep which includes a full tank of gas and third party insurance, so you can expect to pay something around this price.
-If you wish to rent a standard car or a scooter the cost is cheaper.
-Put your bartering skills to the test and try to get a lower rate.
+I paid 1200 MXN ($65 USD) total for a Jeep, including a full tank of gas and insurance, so you can expect to pay something around this price.

 Note: You will need to show proof of a valid driver’s license (from your home country is fine) and they will also require a credit card number to put down as a deposit in case of any accidental damages.